tsokomalusi/PIC16F877A_LABS/README.md

 ## Lab 7: Polling vs Interrupt-driven system
-The main aim of this is to demonstrate fast reponse of the interrupt driven system compared to low responsivenes of a system based on polling method.
+The main aim of this is to demonstrate fast reponse of the interrupt driven system compared to low responsivenes of a system based on polling methods.

 ## Schematic capture and simulation (Proteus)
 ![lab7](https://github.com/user-attachments/assets/3a6c1225-6179-4380-ac98-d39cca5c3233)